K-Nesbitt/Instagram_NLP/README.md

 ## Data Analysis
 I collected data on Instagram by using the Selenium Chrome webdriver.
 I scraped 25 different users and collected a total of 11,529 captions with the number of likes.
 I also included the number of words in the caption, the users id, their total number of posts and total number of followers.

-Of the 25 uers the average number of posts was 785.
+Of the 25 users the average number of posts was 785.

 <img src="https://github.com/K-Nesbitt/Instagram_NLP/blob/master/images/num__of_posts.png" width="350" height="350">

 They had on average 676 number of followers on the date that data was scraped (June 22, 2019).

 <img src ="https://github.com/K-Nesbitt/Instagram_NLP/blob/master/images/num_of_followers.png" width="350" height="350">

 There were a couple of outliers with the number of posts and followers but most were around the same range.
 I did exclude two users from the data because their number of followers was over 14,000.